mskog/lita-howlongtobeat/README.md

 # lita-howlongtobeat

-TODO: Add a description of the plugin.
+**lita-howlongtobeat** is a [Lita](https://github.com/litaio/lita) handler that returns the average length of the main story for a video game.

 ## Installation